-- Be at least 18 years of age - Have a high school diploma or possess a GED equivalent - Have a valid driver's license and a safe driving record - Be a United States citizen or a non-citizen who can provide proof of identity and authorization to work in the United States - Be of good moral character - Possess the mental, physical, and medical health to perform the duties of a Fire/Rescue Trainee - Be highly motivated with an interest in the Fire/Rescue field
+- Be at least 18 years of age. - Have a high school diploma or possess a GED equivalent. - Have a valid driver's license and a safe driving record. - Be a United States citizen or a non-citizen who can provide proof of identity and authorization to work in the United States. - Be of good moral character. - Possess the mental, physical, and medical health to perform the duties of a Fire/Rescue Trainee. - Be highly motivated and interested in the fire/rescue field.